-The Voigtländer SL 125mm f/2.5 APO-Lanthar Macro is a highly-sought-after macro lens by connoisseurs who desire the very best in lens-rendering characteristics (color, zero chromatic aberration, “3D-effect,” etc.).
-The brand, Voigtländer, is an iconic name in photography, first beginning production in Vienna in 1756, thereby making it in the oldest name in photographic history.
+If you’re looking for the single finest artistic-quality 1:1 macro lens, the Voigtländer SL 125mm f/2.5 Apo-Lanthar Macro is the epitome of this goal, highly-sought-after by connoisseurs who desire the very best in lens-rendering characteristics (color, zero chromatic aberration, “3D-effect,” etc.).
+As a background to set this lens in your mind, the brand ‘Voigtländer’ is an iconic name in photography, first beginning production in Vienna in 1756, thereby making it in the oldest name in photographic history … and its SL 125mm f/2.5 Apo-Lanthar Macro is arguably the brand’s most famous lens, ever.

-Despite its fine quality, the Voigtländer SL 125mm f/2.5 APO-Lanthar Macro lens was only produced in very limited numbers by Cosina, from 2001-2002, after which the company stopped production before this lens became widely-known by photographers outside of Japan.
-Keep in mind that Cosina is actually the manufacturer of every Zeiss lens made right now (including the venerated Otus series), so that ought to put a perspective on things 😉
+Despite its fine quality, the Voigtländer SL 125mm f/2.5 Apo-Lanthar Macro lens was only produced in very limited numbers by Cosina, from 2001-2002, after which the company stopped production before this lens became widely-known by photographers outside of Japan.
+Keep in mind that Cosina is actually the manufacturer of every Zeiss lens makes today (including the venerated Otus series), so that ought to put a perspective on things as to the quality optics Cosina is capable of 😉

-In fact, legend has it the true reason that Cosina (operating as Voigtländer) ceased making the 125mm f/2.5 APO-Lanthar macro lenses was because Cosina was simultaneously producing the Zeiss macro lens—and the Zeiss 100mm macro specifics fell short of what Cosina’s Voigtländer 125mm APO macro was able to do, on almost every level!
-The two lenses shared a similar (all metal) construction, shape, and feel.
-Yet, while the Zeiss is known for exceptional resolution and bokeh, its Makro-Planar T* 100mm lens (now, Milvus) only produce a 1:2 magnification, and its chromatic aberration/color-correction are substandard.
-By comparison, the Voigtländer SL 125mm f/2.5 APO-Lanthar Macro lens produces a true 1:1 magnification, comparable resolution, even creamier bokeh than the Zeiss, with the added bonus of almost zero chromatic aberration, producing an almost 3D-effect to its images 😎
+In fact, legend has it the true reason that Cosina (operating as Voigtländer) ceased making the 125mm f/2.5 Apo-Lanthar macro lenses was because Cosina was simultaneously producing the the similar Zeiss 100 mm Makro Planar lens—and the Zeiss 1 macro specifics fell short in every category of what Cosina’s Voigtländer 125mm Apo macro was able to do.
+The two lenses shared a similar (all metal) construction, shape and feel, yet, while the Zeiss is known for exceptional resolution and bokeh, its Makro-Planar T* 100mm lens (now, Milvus) only produce a 1:2 magnification, and its chromatic aberration/color-correction are substandard.
+By comparison, the Voigtländer SL 125mm f/2.5 Apo-Lanthar Macro lens produces a true 1:1 magnification, comparable resolution, even creamier bokeh than the Zeiss, with the added bonus of almost zero chromatic aberration, producing an almost 3D-effect to its images.

 - The focus throw of this lens is 630° (compared to 150° to 270° of modern lenses with AF).

-In closing, I hope to be able to share some photographs that do justice to the quality of this lens.
-For the reader who’s interested in doing some further research, here are some other online reviews of the classic, vintage Voigtländer SL 125mm f/2.5 APO-Lanthar Macro:
+In closing, I hope to be able to share more photographs that do justice to the quality of this lens.
+For the reader who’s interested in doing some further research, here are some other online reviews of the classic, vintage Voigtländer SL 125mm f/2.5 Apo-Lanthar Macro:

 - Photozone Review